Endoscopic Fistula Closure in the Gastrointestinal (GI) Tract

-Endoscopic fistula closure is a reliable technique to repair fistulas (holes or openings between organs or tissues).
-If not mended, these abnormal passageways can allow fluid to leak from one body cavity to another.
-This fluid leakage can result in pain, infection, organ damage and even death.
+If not mended, the abnormal passageways can allow fluid to leak from one organ to another, or into adjacent body cavities and even outside the body.
+This fluid leakage can result in pain, infection, inflammation, organ damage and death.

 Fistulas may result from: